 Oh, and their fruit juices are out of this world!

-Iguana Lodge Beach Resort & Spa, Puerto Jimenez
+Iguana Lodge Beach Resort & Spa, a Costa Rica ecolodge in Puerto Jimenez

 Iguana Lodge sits on a 15 acre beachfront property.
-We were only there for one night as we were on a tight schedule, but the place is stunning and next time we travel to Costa Rica, I will make sure we stay there again.
+We were only there for one night as we were on a tight schedule, but the place is stunning and next time we travel to Costa Rica, I will make sure we stay at this Costa Rica ecolodge.

 We stayed at one of their club rooms with beach views, but you can also stay at their adorable casitas or at their beach house, a stunning tree house high in the Costa Rica rainforest canopy.